jameswilson281/Spring-2019---CIS11---Assembly-Programming/Week 01/Assignment 1.md

 	- [ ] 1.2.1 Section Review, Questions 2, 3, 10
 	- [ ] 1.3.9 Section Review, Questions 2, 3, 5, 6, 7
 	- [ ] 1.7.1 Short Answer, Questions 1-22 and 25
 	- [ ] 1.7.2 Algorithm Workbench, Choose any 1 question
-    - [ ] Upload your assignment to GitHub
-    - [ ] Email james.wilson@rccd.edu with the url to the source code on GitHub
+    - [ ] Email the assignment to james.wilson@rccd.edu

 	** 36 Possible Points (1 for each question) ***